jjmchew/jjmchew.github.io/cs/DSA/DSAProblems.md

 - 328-**Odd Even Linked List**: https://leetcode.com/problems/odd-even-linked-list/description/
   - worked this one out on my own, seemed straightforward and no major issues coding
     - don't forget to set last node to None (to prevent creating cycles)
-    - consider this EASY, shouldn't need to review
     - after seeing walkthrough, could have done this more easily / cleanly (by swapping even/odd)
+    - consider this as MED

 - 2-**Add Two Numbers**:  https://leetcode.com/problems/add-two-numbers/description/
   - this went relatively smoothly taking about an hour total over 2 sessions